IshtiagAbbaker/alx-system_engineering-devops/0x00-shell_basics/README.md

 rm /tmp/my_first_directory/betty : Delete the file betty.
 Task 9
 rmdir /tmp/my_first_directory : Delete the directory my_first_directory that is in the /tmp directory.
+Task 10
+cd .. : changes the working directory to the previous one.